Alain296/PLSQL-Capstone-Project-AUCA-2025-GrpA_26450_Mugabo_Artisanal-Coffee-Roastery-Management-System_DB/README.md

 ### 📠 What This Phase Covers

 This phase models the coffee roastery's order-to-fulfillment process using BPMN/UML, mapping PL/SQL automation (triggers, procedures) to key workflows like inventory checks, roasting, and supplier alerts.
 It bridges Phase 1's database design with MIS principles, ensuring seamless data flow for operational efficiency.

+###  🧰 Scope and Objectives

+The modeled process focuses on order processing and inventory management within an artisanal coffee roastery.
+This includes tracking incoming customer orders, managing available inventory (both green and roasted beans), and initiating roasting and fulfillment tasks as needed.

+### 📌 Key Entities and Their Roles

+### 🏛 Relevance to MIS:
+This process is central to Management Information Systems (MIS) as it integrates data from various departments—sales, inventory, production, and suppliers—into a coordinated system.
+MIS supports real-time decision-making, automates workflows, and ensures data consistency across the organization.